SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 CODE OF ETHICS

 I understand that the purpose of breeding Cavalier King Charles Spaniels is to bring the natural qualities of the breed to perfection in accordance with the ACKCSC, Inc. approved breed standard.
 A constant danger exists that unintentionally ignorant or disreputable breeders may, by improper practices, produce physically, mentally or temperamentally unsound specimens to the detriment of the breed.
 I agree to consult with the breeder of the dog I own and/or with some other experienced breeder/mentor before I undertake any breeding.
+I understand that I am responsible for all cavaliers I breed and will make appropriate plans to ensure that they will be properly cared for their entire life.

 A. If I do decide to breed a litter, I will: